India Tax Residency and US LLC: What the Treaty Covers

 | Above 24,00,000 | 30% |

-A surcharge of 25% applies on income exceeding INR 2 crore, and a health and education cess of 4% applies on top of tax plus surcharge.
+Add 25% surcharge on income above INR 2 crore, plus 4% health and education cess on top.
 The effective top marginal rate exceeds 39%.

 How does your structure score?